 Specialized Skills When You Need Them Most

 Going through a transition?
 Launching a new market?
 Planning for an IPO?
-Fractional executives bring niche expertise and specialized skills exactly when you need it.
+Fractional executives bring niche expertise and specialized skills exactly when you need them.

 Jordan recalls one European tech firm that tapped a RED Team fractional CEO who had taken two companies from zero to $100 million+.
 It was a cost-effective and powerful way for the European company to enter the US market.

-While any company could benefit from the experience of a vetted C-suite executive, there are some situations where a part-time leader, from fractional COO to fractional CIO, is a smarter, more strategic choice than a full-time hire.
+While any company could benefit from the experience of a vetted C-suite executive, there are some situations when a part-time leader, from fractional CEO to fractional CIO, is a smarter, more strategic choice than a full-time hire.

 Early Stage Start-Ups

 Founders often need C-suite-level guidance but can’t always find room in the budget to afford or justify full-time salaries.
 Fractional leadership lets them tap proven talent affordably, even bringing in more than one exec at once.
 It’s also an easy way to discover what leadership skills are needed as the company scales to the next level.
-Fractional leaders often put the infrastructure in place for future growth.
+Fractional leaders can put in place the infrastructure needed for future growth.

 Small Businesses in Transition